Cyclone1070/docsreader/src/tailwind/markdown/docs/hover-focus-and-other-states.md

 #### [Differentiating peers](#differentiating-peers)

 When using multiple peers, you can style something on the state of a *specific* peer by giving that peer a unique name using a `peer/{name}` class, and including that name in variants using classes like `peer-checked/{name}`:

-Published status

-DraftPublished

-Drafts are only visible to administrators.

-Your post will be publicly visible on your site.

 ```
 <fieldset>  <legend>Published status</legend>  <input id="draft" class="peer/draft" type="radio" name="status" checked />  <label for="draft" class="peer-checked/draft:text-sky-500">Draft</label>  <input id="published" class="peer/published" type="radio" name="status" />  <label for="published" class="peer-checked/published:text-sky-500">Published</label>  <div class="hidden peer-checked/draft:block">Drafts are only visible to administrators.</div>  <div class="hidden peer-checked/published:block">Your post will be publicly visible on your site.</div></fieldset>